-THE following piece was intended to convey to the late meeting of DELEGATES the sentiments of one of their body, whose personal attendance was prevented by an accidental illness.
-In it the sources of our present unhappy differences are traced with such faithful accuracy, and the opinions entertained by every free American expressed with fuch a manly firmness, that it must be pleasing to the prefent, and may be useful to future ages.
+THE following piece was intended to convey to the late meeting of DELEGATES the sentiments of one of their body, whose per-Sonal attendance was prevented by an accidental illness.
+In it the sources of our pre-Sent unhappy differences are traced with such faithful accuracy, and the opinions entertained by every free American expressed with such a manly firmness, that it must be pleasing to the present, and may be useful to future ages.
 It will evince to the world the moderation of our late convention, who have only touched with tenderness many of the claims insisted on in this pamphlet, though every heart acknowledged their justice.
-Without the knowledge of the author, we have ventured to communicate his sentiments to the public, who bave certainly a right to know what the best and wifest of their members have thought on a subject in which they are so deeply interested.
-THE PRESENCE OF THE PRITORS.
+Without the knowledge of the author, we have ventured to communicate his Sentiments to the public; who have certainly a right to know what the best and wifest of their members have thought on a subject in which they are so deeply interested.
+KING.